sathishsekarss/SpringBoot/README.md

 ## JDBC-Template
 JDBC Template is used to read write in Database.
 We have to pass the query to the methods to create/modify the database.

+## flow-HTTP-Request

+First client makes an HTTP request ( GET, POST, PUT, DELETE ) to the browser.
+After that the request will go to the controller, where all the requests will be mapped and handled.
+After this in Service layer, all the business logic will be performed.
+It performs the business logic on the data that is mapped to JPA (Java Persistence API) using model classes.
+In repository layer, all the CRUD operations are being done for the REST APIs .
+A JSP page is returned to the end users if no errors are there.